My grandma would often cook carrots for us growing up, a typical side dish for most family meals.

 She knew her audience, you could say.

-She was right, obviously, about the health benefits of carrots, the same way anyone who tells you about the vitamins in fruits and vegetables would be right.
+She was obviously right about the health benefits of carrots.
 Real food, grown on trees or in the ground, is filled with real benefits – but I only learned later that the health benefits of these foods were just the beginning.
-Because while, sure, carrots are crazy high in beta carotene (which got its name from carrots!), antioxidants and, the darker the better, anthocyanins, they’re also delicious.

 Particularly when roasted.

 If you ask me, roasting is to vegetables what carpentry is to lumber.
 Through oil, heat, and seasoning, roasting becomes a testament to transformation.

 And in the case of carrots, the glory of roasting shines bright.

 Matchstick slices of carrots are tossed with an herbed oil mixture made with fresh dill, basil, and parsley.
 Sprinkled with salt and pepper, the vegetables go into the oven for about 30 minutes.

 When they are done (slightly charred, a little wilted, yet still al dente), they are amazing on their own.

 But they taste even better when layered on slices of crusty bread.

 My tartines – or crostini or bruschetta or toasts – are simple to assemble: toast, soft fresh chevre, garlicky pesto, carrots, a little maple syrup, and chopped parsley sprinkled in top.
 They’re pretty as a picture, the kind of thing to make you double-take and want to grab a bite.